Skip to main content

 Students moving out of the halls before the end of their contract will be responsible for charges as outlined in the Residence Hall Summer Contract Terms and Conditions located below.
 Contract cancellations forms must be submitted to Housing@IllinoisState.edu.
 Please see the cancellation form below.

-University regulations and policies affecting residence hall agreements are subject to changes and additions.
-Such changes and additions shall be officially announced by email to your Illinois State Official email address.
-The changes and additions shall become effective and binding at the date of such emailed communication.
+University regulations and policies affecting University Housing Contracts are subject to changes and additions.
+Such changes and additions shall be officially announced via email and posted to the University Housing Services website; this shall constitute actual notice to residents.
+The changes and additions shall become effective and binding at the date of such posting or official announcement.

-University admission and enrollment do not guarantee eligibility for on-campus housing.
-A student must be registered at the University and must be at least 17 years of age at the time of commencement of their residence hall occupancy.
-Requests for exceptions to the minimum age requirement may be submitted to University Housing Services for review by the Director.
+A student must be registered at the University and must be at least 17 years of age at the time of commencement of their University Housing occupancy.
+Requests for exceptions to the minimum age requirement, including a parent/guardian signature, may be submitted to University Housing Services for review by the Director.
+Admission and/or enrollment to the University does not guarantee eligibility for on-campus housing.

-University Housing Services reserves the right to deny or cancel a residence hall application or contract to students whose past behavior and/or criminal record indicates a possible risk to the safety, health, or life of any person and/or to the safety of public or private property, and/or disruption to the residence hall community or living-learning environment.
-If a decision to deny on-campus housing is made before the first day of the contract period, the student will be financially responsible for the nonrefundable application fee if previously charged.
-If a decision is made on or after the first day of the contract period, the student is still responsible for all cancelation charges pursuant to the contract; the charges will be assessed on the same basis as outlined in Section E.
+University Housing Services reserves the right to deny or cancel a University Housing application-contract to students whose past or current behavior and/or criminal conviction indicates a possible risk to the safety, health, or life of any person and/or to the safety of public or private property, and/or disruption to the University Housing community or living-learning environment.
+If a decision to deny University Housing is made prior to the first day of the contract period, the student will be financially responsible only for the nonrefundable application fee.
+If a decision is made on or after the first day of the contract period, the student will be responsible for all cancellation charges pursuant to the contract; the charges will be assessed on the same basis as outlined in Section III.
+G. Table 2-3.

 A. Purpose